What is ‘Fear of Recurrence’?

 - However, for some, these feelings can be overwhelming, long-lasting and reduce a person’s ability to lead a life that is meaningful to them.

-- Fear of cancer coming back can affect a person’s mood, relationships, hobbies, job and life enjoyment.
+- Fear of cancer coming back can affect every aspect of a person’s life and prevent them from doing things they enjoy.

 How does this group programme work?

-- Sessions are led by a clinical psychologist & facilitator.
+- Sessions are led by a psychologist & facilitator.

 - The groups take place over 6-weekly sessions lasting 2 hours each.

-- They are currently delivered online using Zoom.
+- They are currently delivered both in person and digitally on Zoom.

-- The sessions are based on a structured psychological approach known as Acceptance & Commitment Therapy.
+- The sessions are based on a psychological approach known as Acceptance & Commitment Therapy.

-- This group programme also has a focus on health education around signs and symptoms of recurrence and when to seek medical advice.
+- This group programme also contains aspects of health education around signs and symptoms of recurrence and when to seek medical advice.

 Who is this group programme for?